Physical Property Testing

 Click below to view the Method Summary:

 Flash point tests are commonly performed for publication on Safety Data Sheets (SDS).
-This test is performed in a closed or open container that is heated slowly.
+This test is performed in a closed container that is heated slowly.
 An ignition source is held close to the top of the sample and the technician watches for evidence of a flash as the sample temperature increases.
-For closed containers, the technician periodically opens a shutter on the top of the container to allow vapor to contact the flame.
+The container is periodically opened to allow vapor to contact the flame.
 When a flash is observed, the technician records the temperature of the fluid and that value is reported.
-We offer testing in Pensky Martens (ASTM D93), Cleveland Open Cup (ASTM D92) and Tag Closed Cup (ASTM D56) flash point testers.
+We offer testing in Pensky Martens (ASTM D93

 Boiling points are measured by heating a sample and recording the temperature of the boiling fluid.
 We report the temperature of the fluid at the beginning of the boil, at the point when approximately 75% of the fluid remains, at the point when approximately 50% of the fluid remains, at the point when approximately 25% of the fluid remains and at the end of the boil.
 Methodology for this test is given in ASTM procedures.